-Embracing the “championship approach” – passion, hard work, accountability, toughness, and family– has been the calling card for Head Coach Larry Anderson, who completed his 21st season guiding the Engineers of MIT in 2015-16.
+Embracing the “championship approach” – passion, hard work, accountability, toughness, and family– has been the calling card for Head Coach Larry Anderson, who enters his 22nd season guiding the Engineers of MIT in 2016-17.

 Anderson joined the MIT athletic department in 1995 as the 18th head coach in the program’s storied 116-year history.
 Established in 1900, nine years after the game of basketball was invented, the MIT basketball program continued to develop under Anderson, earning the New England Basketball Coaches Association award for Most Improved Team in 1998.
 On November 29, 2008, Anderson surpassed legendary Jack Barry as the winningest coach in the program’s history.
 His teams have averaged over 21 wins per season since 2009 and he achieved his 300th win on January 10, 2015.

 Anderson’s regular season accomplishments have resulted in an impressive and unprecedented string of six NCAA tournament bids in the past eight seasons, highlighted by a Final Four run as a national semi-finalist in 2012.
 In addition, he is the only coach in the program’s history to lead MIT to a No. 1 national ranking.
 Coach Anderson and the Engineers have been a fixture on the national basketball scene, ranked in the Top 25 five of the past eight seasons.